NikOsint/KPHP-YAML/README.md

 KPHP integrated YAML parser and emitter based on [yaml-cpp](https://github.com/jbeder/yaml-cpp) library

+> *NOTE* In PHP, YAML functions are handled by another library - [LibYAML](https://pyyaml.org/wiki/LibYAML).
+>
+> Behaviour of LibYAML and yaml-cpp differs slightly, so behaviour of your PHP code with YAML functions might differ with and without use of KPHP.
+>
+> This circumstance also complicates writing PHP tests, which compare the results of code run with PHP and KPHP.

 ## Implemented functions

 The following functions from [PHP YAML](https://www.php.net/manual/ru/book.yaml.php) library are implemented: